viane/kubedoom/README.md

-# Kube DOOM
+# zCX DOOM
-## Kill Kubernetes pods using Id's Doom!

 The next level of chaos engineering is here!
-Kill pods inside your Kubernetes cluster by shooting them in Doom!

 This is a fork of the excellent [gideonred/dockerdoomd](https://github.com/gideonred/dockerdoomd) using a